Murder charge after Kenton house stab death

 A man has been charged with murder after a man died following a suspected stabbing in Newcastle.

-Anthony Nichols was found by emergency services called to an address in Columbia Grange in Kenton on Thursday.
+Anthony Nichols, known as Tony, was found at an address in Columbia Grange in Kenton on Thursday.

 Police said the 36-year-old local man had suffered a serious injury consistent with having been stabbed.
 He later died in hospital.